 A grace period is a set amount of time during which you can pay off your credit card balance without being charged interest.
 Typically, this period is about 30 days after you receive your statement.
 If you pay your balance in full within the grace period, you won't have to pay any interest on your purchases.

-You are charged interest when you borrow money or carry a balance on a credit card or loan.
+You are charged interest when you borrow money or carry a balance on a credit card.
 Interest accrues daily and is typically charged every month if you don’t pay off the full balance by the due date.
 You may also pay interest if you miss payment deadlines.

 When you use your credit card to withdraw cash, interest is usually charged immediately from the date of the transaction, with no grace period.
 Cash advances (withdrawals) often have higher interest rates than regular purchases.